dtla19/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

+### Timestamp
-### Project Created: 12 June 2023
+Project Created: 12 June 2023

+### Title
-### Bikeshare Project
+Bikeshare Project

+### Description
-### This program was built to analyse bikeshare data in New York City, Chicago, and New York city.
+This program was built to analyse bikeshare data in New York City, Chicago, and New York city.

-### Files used: chicago.csv, new_york_city.csv, washington.csv
+### Files Used
+chicago.csv
+new_york_city.csv
+ washington.csv

+### Credits
-### Udacity GPT, Knowledge Bank, Udacity Staff, and colleagues are credited with assisting in the final version of this program.
+Udacity GPT, Knowledge Bank, Udacity Staff, and colleagues are credited with assisting in the final version of this program.